fr33r/memory.dump/http/cors/cors.markdown

 A wildcard value (`*`) is a valid value for the `Access-Control-Allow-Origin` HTTP header in a CORS response.
 When this wildcard is specified, it means the server is indicating that all origins can access the resource being requested. **Please use this wildcard sparingly as it essentially bypasses the security provided by CORS for the resource being requested.
 It should only be used when the resource does not contain sensitive data and extensive analysis proves that it cannot be utilized maliciously.**

-#### Preflighted Requests
+#### Preflight Requests

-If any of the conditions specified for "simple" requests fails, a preflighted request will be performed instead.
-A preflighted request involves sending an HTTP request with a method of `OPTION` to the receiving origin with the goal of ensuring the desired cross-origin request is safe to send.
-Upon "approval" for the first request, the desired request is performed.
+If any of the conditions specified for "simple" requests fails, a preflight request will be performed instead.
+A preflight request involves sending an HTTP request with a method of `OPTION` to the receiving origin with the goal of ensuring the desired cross-origin request is safe to send.
+Upon "approval" of this first request, the desired request is subsequently performed.

-Here is an example of a preflighted request between http://emma.jonfreer.com and http://freer.ddns.net:
+Here is an example of a preflight request between http://emma.jonfreer.com and http://freer.ddns.net:

 `Preflight Request:`
 ```